Dean's Office Staff

 Prior to becoming dean, Mary Anne Prater was a professor of special education at BYU for 12 years, 6 of them as Chair of the Department of Counseling Psychology and Special Education.
 Previously she was a professor at the University of Hawaii at Manoa and at Southern Illinois University at Carbondale.
 Dean Prater earned her PhD at Utah State University and completed a post-doctoral fellowship at the University of Kentucky.
 She has worked in the field of special education for over 30 years, having served as a special educator and parent educator, as well as a professor and administrator.
 Her research interests include instructional strategies for students with mild disabilities, preparation of future special educators, special education for multicultural students, and portrayal of disabilities in juvenile literature.
 She is the author or co-author of eight books and over 100 research articles in refereed journals.
 Dean Prater enjoys traveling, reading and counted cross-stitching.

 Dr. Dyches is a professor of special education at Brigham Young University who currently serves as an associate dean in the McKay School of Education.
 Dr. Dyches earned her doctoral, master's, and undergraduate degrees at Illinois State University, Utah State University, and Brigham Young University.
-She has worked with individuals with disabilities and their families for more than 25 years as a special educator, consultant, professor, and administrator.
+She has worked with individuals with disabilities and their families for more than 30 years as a special educator, consultant, professor, and administrator.
 Her academic interests include adaptation of families raising children with disabilities, children’s literature that includes characters with disabilities, and provision of appropriate services to students with disabilities.
 She has published over 50 book chapters and refereed articles, has co-authored several books, and has made over 180 professional presentations on topics related to students with disabilities.
-Dr. Dyches likes to ride bikes, snowboard, play games, and travel with her husband, David, and son, Logan.
+Dr. Dyches likes to ride bikes, snowboard, play games, and travel with family.

 Lynnette Erickson joined the McKay School faculty in 1996 as an assistant professor in the Department of Teacher Education.
 She received her bachelor’s degree (1978) in elementary education and master’s degree (1987) in teaching and learning from BYU.
 After teaching elementary school for six years, she became a liaison to BYU–Public School Partnership schools for the Department of Elementary Education.
 She left that position to earn a doctoral degree at Arizona State University (1996) and was hired at BYU immediately following her graduation.
 Two years after her return to BYU, she accepted a position as associate chair of the department which she held for eight years.